Figueira da Foz travel guide: flea markets & Atlantic beaches

 Forte de Santa Catarina

-Where to Eat in Figueira da Foz: Fresh, Local, and Unpretentious
+Where to Eat in Figueira da Foz: Seafood, Local Spots and Long Lunches

 Don’t miss: A bola de Berlim on the beach - the custard-filled doughnut every Portuguese beach trip needs.

-Evenings in Figueira da Foz: Where to Catch Sunset and a Drink
+Evenings in Figueira da Foz: Sunset on the Promenade and Cabedelo

 How to Get to Figueira da Foz